-Now six years on the publication is now published by the newly incorporated Region Media Group publication has dozens of administrators and hundreds of contributors from across the UK third sector, with regular contributions also coming from colleagues as far afield as Los Angeles CA and even the African continent!
+Seven years on the publication is now published by the newly incorporated Region Media Group Ltd with dozens of administrators and hundreds of contributors from across the UK third sector, with regular contributions also coming from as far afield as Los Angeles and even the African continent!

 Free to View

 Many modern digital news platforms have opted to put up paywalls to block content.
-Charity Today felt this type of model would be detrimental to our objectives of sharing the news with as many people as possible, having no paywall opens the audience up to even more people who might not have been able to access it had a payment been required.
+We felt this type of model would be detrimental to our objectives of sharing the news with as many people as possible, having no paywall opens the audience up to even more people who might not have been able to access it had a payment been required.

 We have a broad demographic audience with readers and viewers consisting of chief executives, trustees and senior managers in charities, voluntary organisations and social enterprises.
 However, our primary target audience is quite simply the general public; this publication was designed with one thing in mind – to reach as many people as possible and to give the charities and supporters the biggest possible voice.

 Charity Today is arguably one of the biggest success stories in recent charity media history when you consider its humble beginnings, its fast growth and reputation in the charity industry is phenomenal.